Paola-Ballon/Social-Sustainability-Global-Database-v2.0/README.md

 # Social Sustainability Global Database (SSGD) v2.0
-The SSGD v2.0 presents aggregated information at the national level and, in some cases, by age, gender, area, ethnicity, and religion groups for 85 leading indicators distributed among four dimensions and five areas of Social Sustainability and Inclusion.
-It also contains information on 44  external indicators (outside the SSI framework) aggregated at the national level, which may relate to any leading indicator.
+The SSGD v2.0 compiles comprehensive data at multiple levels: nationally, across various demographic groups (including age, gender, location, ethnicity, and religion), and, in its latest update, at the subnational level.
+This version offers insights into 85 key indicators, which are organized across four dimensions of Social Sustainability and Inclusion: Inclusion, Resilience, Social Cohesion, and Process Legitimacy.
+It also contains information on 43  external indicators (outside the SSI framework) aggregated at the national level, which may relate to any leading indicator.
 The SSGD v2.0 covers 231 countries and two waves (2015-2018 and 2019-2022).

-These codes were developed by Omar Alburqueque and Paola Ballon of the Data & Analytics Global Solutions Group of the Social Sustainability and Inclusion Global Practice of the World Bank.
+These codes were developed by Omar Alburqueque and Paola Ballon of the Data & Analytics Global Solutions Group of the Social Sustainability and Inclusion Global Practice of the World Bank Group.
 Credits are as follows: Codes were written by Omar Alburqueque (oalburquequechav@worldbank.org) and supervised and revised by Paola Ballon (pballon@worldbank.org).

 ![SSGD v2.0 Indicators](https://github.com/Paola-Ballon/Social-Sustainability-Global-Database-v2.0/blob/main/documentation/Picture1.png?raw=true)